The Bread Diet!! Yes, I actually said “Bread” Diet… I Say Eat Bread!… here’s why….

 So the next time you sit down for a meal, eat more tasty bread and less fattening food…you will lose weight… and even save money!
 Often I will have bread and two appetizers, one of which I take as a main course.
 I like a little dessert which I often share with my tablemates.
 Once in a while, if I decide to have an appetizer and a main course, I will steal a bite of someone else’s dessert…but I always eat my bread.

-For family dinner dieting buy the best rolls or bread…might be worth it to find a good bakery.
+For family dinner dieting, buy the best rolls or bread…might be worth it to find a good bakery that offers fresh bread delivery services.
 Choose your bread as carefully as you would linger over a piece of meat to serve for dinner, or pick over the vegetables to get the best.
 Encourage your family to try it and, at the same time, cook and serve less meat and other high calorie foods at the table.

 I eat healthy bread usually with no butter as the bread I eat is so tasty.
 If you must have butter put just a little – you’ll soon find you won’t miss the “stack” of butter you think you need.
 We have nothing to lose but weight!